maddisrikarreddy099-cmd/stratus-self-service-streaming-platform/README.md

 ---

-## 👤 Author

-Designed as a learning + production-style data platform architecture project demonstrating real-world streaming platform patterns.

----

-## ⭐ Why This Project Matters
+## ✨ Why This Project Matters

-This project demonstrates how a company moves from:
+This project demonstrates how companies move from:

-*Script-based pipelines → Platform-based data infrastructure*
+> Script-based pipelines → Platform-based data infrastructure

 Instead of every team building pipelines, they onboard onto a shared data platform.

 ---

+## 👨‍💻 Author

+Designed as a learning + production-style data platform architecture project demonstrating real-world streaming platform patterns.